GreengagePlum/Project-IOT/server/README.md

 A new name assignment or a name change for an existing name.

-The web server may assign any string as a name.
+The web server may assign any string as a name (at most 30 characters including the trailing zero).
 Most likely the default will be something like `capteurXX` where `XX` is an incrementing number depending on the number of previously connected ESP32s.
 But it could also simply be a number (`1`, `54`) or a custom name most likely assigned by a web server client (`LeBron`).

 Once received, this name should be stored by the ESP32s and used to identify themselves when publishing messages or when subscribed to channels to determine if a message concerns them.
 It could also be considered for persistance in case of a